 As illustrated in the opt in model above, a Taxi Operator is required to outlay significantly more upfront dollars for a Policy than what is required for a Rideshare Policy.
-For example a Taxi Operator who chooses the opt in model and travels less than 107,000 kilometers for the year, may be required to pay \$2,163 for the first instalment.
+For example a Taxi Operator who chooses the opt in model and travels less than 107,000 kilometers for the year, may be required to pay \$2.163 for the first instalment.
 Whereas a Rideshare Operator may only be required to pay \$500-\$600 for the annual policy, with distance travelled kilometers to be "paid as you go".
-Furthermore, it is understood that a Rideshare Provider can pass on this cost to the travelling passenger, and therefore not costing the Rideshare Operator any more than the actual up front premium.
+Furthermore, a Rideshare Provider can pass on this cost to the travelling passenger, and therefore not costing the Rideshare operator/driver any more than the actual up front premium.
+Furthermore, this can lead to a negative outcome as this method removes any accountability from the driver, because they are not paying the distance fee.

-Unfortunately, the Taxi Operator/Driver does not have the ability to pass on any distance based charges to the travelling customer in rank and hail due to the maximum fare order set by the NSW Government.
+Unfortunately, the Taxi Operator/Driver does not have the ability to pass on any distance based charges to the travelling customer in rank and hail due to the maximum fares order set by the NSW Government.